 Aside from sharing information directly for your care, there are some other purposes that we may share data for, including:

-Risk stratification is a process GPs use to help them to identify a person who may benefit from a targeted healthcare intervention and to help prevent un-planned hospital admissions or reduced the risk of certain diseases developing such as type 2 diabetes.
+Health Risk Screening or Risk stratification is a process GPs use to help them to identify and support patients with long-term conditions and to help prevent un-planned hospital admissions or reduce the risk of certain diseases developing such as type 2 diabetes.
 This is called risk stratification for case-finding.
-As part of this, our surgery uses a primary care software system called Eclipse.

 NHS Digital is a national body which has legal responsibilities to collect information about health and social care services.
 It collects information from across the NHS in England and provides reports on how the NHS is performing.
 These reports help to plan and improve services to patients.
 This surgery must comply with the law and will send data to NHS Digital, for example, when it is told to do so by the Secretary of State for Health or NHS England under the Health and Social Care Act 2012.